Media

 Higg MSI update

-LWG publication, October 2024:
+LWG, LinkedIn, October 2024:

 "Leather Working Group (LWG) and Leather Naturally announce that a combined data submission by SPIN360 from their respective Life Cycle Assessment (LCA) studies has been adopted as the new average for bovine leather by the Higg Materials Sustainability Index (Higg MSI).